-5In 2004, China adopted The Measures for the Management of Capital Adequacy Ratios of Commercial Banks and enforced a minimum CAR of 8% on all banks.
-Banks with CAR below 8% will be forced to undertake correction measures, including raising capital level and restricting growth rate of new loans, which will induce great costs for the banks.
+5In 2004, China adopted the Measures for the Management of Capital Adequacy Ratios of Commercial Banks and enforced a minimum CAR of 8% on all banks.
+Banks with CAR below 8% will be forced to undertake corrective measures, including raising capital level and restricting the growth rate of new loans, which will lead to great costs for the banks.

-cials may actively pressure banks into over-lending and keeping zombie firms alive.
+at some critical moment, local officials may actively pressure banks into overlending and keeping zombie firms alive.

-Local officials target zombie firms (or more generally, target different types of firms in different periods) because of career concern.
-In China, personnel control of Chinese Communist Party (CPC) and government leaders has a highly centralized structure.
-Higher-level officials controls the selection and (re-) appointment of lower- level officials, and economic performance is the most important indicator in personnel evaluation.6 Under this performance based promotion scheme, or "promotion tournaments" as they are called in Zhou (2005), local officials have strong incentive to build up the local economy to beat their peers.
+Local officials target zombie firms (or more generally, target different types of firms in different periods) because of career concerns.
+In China, the personnel control of the Chinese Communist Party (CPC) and government leaders has a highly centralized structure.
+Higher-level officials control the selection and (re-)appointment of lower-level officials.
+Economic performance is the most important indicator in personnel evaluation.
+Under this performance-based promotion scheme, or "promotion tournaments", as they are called in Zhou (2005), local officials have strong incentives to build up the local economy to beat their peers.